Questions about the Foundational Learning Assistance funding process at MacEwan University:

 Questions about academic progression:

-If you withdraw from classes BEFORE the add/drop date, you must inform Foundational Learning Assistance and MacEwan University to cancel your funding request for that term.
+If you withdraw from any class(es) BEFORE the add/drop date, you must inform Foundational Learning Assistance and MacEwan University.
+Your funding may be canceled or there may be a change in your learner status.

 Students applying for funding must be ‘progressing’ in their studies and may only repeat a grade level once.
 The maximum number of attempts at any one specific class is two.
 Withdrawals after the add/drop date are assigned a grade of W on your record and count as attempts.
 Progressing means that students are moving on to the next level in their personalized education plan.